elvgarrui/blog/_posts/2020-08-27-summer-contributions.md

 ---

 Linux System Roles are a collection of roles and modules that assist Linux administrators in the configuration of GNU/Linux subsystems through Ansible.
-There are roles for managing different parts of the systems: selinux, storage, network...
+There are roles for managing different parts of the systems such as selinux, storage and networking.

 ### Improving the Network Linux System Role

 My main objective was to improve the Network Linux System Role.
-Although the proposal covered the many different tasks that were proposed for the project, my mentors and I decided to better focus on improving the integration testing of the project.
-Therefore, most of my contributions were related to this matter, being the addition of Pytest as integration testing tool the most remarkable addition to the project.
-Below you can see the detailed list of contributions:
+Although my proposal covered the many different tasks that were suggested for the project, my mentors and I decided to better focus on improving the integration testing of the project.
+Therefore, most of my contributions were related to this matter.
+Adding Pytest as an integration testing tool is the most remarkable addition to the project.
+Below you can see the detailed list of my contributions:

 #### Merged PRs